What To Do If Your Co-Parent Won’t Let You See Your Kids

 If the custodial parent is making occasional excuses for not letting you see your kids, our first course of action is to request a mediation session where we can sit down and discuss the underlying issues.
 We will attend this session with you if you wish.
 In many cases, a chance to talk before a neutral mediator can help smooth out the situation and things can return to normal.

 If the custodial parent is flat-out refusing to allow you to see your children, we can file an order with the courts to show cause and hold the other party in contempt of court orders.
 This gets the courts involved and may enact some legal requirements that the custodial parent must fulfill.
 If the situation is extreme, we may consider using the fact that you are being denied your parental rights in order to file for a change of custody, making you the custodial parent.

-While we understand the frustration you may feel regarding this issue, we do not recommend confronting your co-parent about it on your own about child custody.
+While we understand the frustration you may feel regarding this issue, we do not recommend confronting your co-parent about child custody on your own.
 It is possible that doing so would result in a domestic incident, which can lead to an arrest.
 It can also have a negative impact on your children.
 Instead, seek the help of a knowledgeable lawyer to regain your parental rights.

 Call Dwire Law Offices To Schedule Your Free Consultation

 To discuss your parenting time issue with an experienced Dakota, Rice and Scott County attorney, call 866-442-9693 today or complete our online contact form.
 We offer free initial consultations from our Lakeville, Minnesota, office.